slior/CourseraExtractingDataProject/Codebook.md

 * Aggregation: Mean or standard deviation (*mean*/*std*).

 The name of the variable is then generally constructed as (without spaces): *Domain*_*Signal Type* *Sensor* *Jerk* *Magnitue* _ *Aggregation* _ *Axis*

 Note that not all combinations are available (in the original data).
-For example, magnitude is not provided per axis, but rather as a calculated euclidean norm
+For example, magnitude is not provided per axis, but rather as a calculated euclidean norm.

 This construction results in the following variable names: